The Gunn Museum

 Adele Worsley Garden

-The panel gardens at the Gunn Historical Museum were created — and are maintained — by the Washington Garden Club in memory of Adele Worsley.
+The panel gardens at the Museum were created and are maintained by the Washington Garden Club in memory of Adele Worsley.
 Adele was a much-loved member and horticulturist who worked tirelessly for the Washington Garden Club.
-The flowers at the Gunn Museum are in bloom from spring to fall, so stop by and visit our beautiful gardens.
+The flowers are in bloom from spring to fall and we encourage all to stop by and visit our beautiful gardens.